wdi-sg/gitbook-2019/05-express/ajax.md

 ##### further

-Change the query to the DB to be dynamic depending on what was requested by the user:
+Add likes:

+Use one of your previous assignments that has user login.

+A like is a join table from a resource (tweet, post, song, etc.) and a user.

+Create the table for likes.

+Create a route that will create a like.

-- collect input from the user using an event in the DOM. (input event?)
+- collect input from the user using an event in the DOM. (click event) the user clicks on a button or heart image
-- get this input and put it in the AJAX request
+- get this input and put it in the AJAX request (the resouce id and the user id)
-- use that part of the request to make your SQL query dynamic
+- use that part of the request to make your INSERT SQL query
-- send the result back to the browser in the response and render it in the DOM
+- send the result back to the browser in the response
+- when the response gets back to the bropwser, set the heart image to be filled in / change or give feedback in some way

+#### further
+Add comments (to songs, tweets, etc.) using AJAX.

+#### further
+Add editing of the resource using AJAX (PUT request)